healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-foldaway-electric-skillet-06857.md

 Dishwasher-Safe: No

 The detachable thermostat is pretty standard with a  temperature range of 200 to 400°F (+3).
-The warm setting is around 150°F and does not maintain the set temperature like some other skillets.

-The thermostat fits the socket nicely, making it easy to remove (+2).
+The warm setting is around 150°F and does not maintain the set temperature like some other skillets.The thermostat fits the socket nicely, making it easy to remove (+2).
 It has an indicator light and isn’t dishwasher-safe (+2).

 Usability
 ---------